-The Mustard Museum’s gift shop offers hundreds of mustards ranging from fruity to super hot, all of which can be sampled on request.
-If one is really serious about mustard, the first Saturday of August is National Mustard Day, and cause for a full-on festival at the Mustard Museum – wherever it is located.
+When the growing collection strained the location, the mustard museum moved 18 miles to Middleton.
+Now dubbed the National Mustard Museum, it houses an extensive collection devoted to what staff call “the king of condiments, the “collegiate “Poupon U,” and a gift shop that offers hundreds of mustards ranging from fruity to super hot, all of which can be sampled on request.
+If one is really serious about mustard, the first Saturday of August is National Mustard Day, and cause for a full-on festival at the museum.